OSGConnect/connectbook/start/software/example-compilation.md

 Success!

-Lastly we need to set a some environment variable so that Samtools knows where to find this library:
+Lastly we need to set some environment variables so that Samtools knows where to find this library:

 	[user@login xz-5.2.5]$ export PATH=$HOME/my-software/xz-5.2.5/bin:$PATH